rootzilopochtli/aws-automation-101/ansible-aws-apache-lb/README.md

-# ansible-gce-apache-lb
+# ansible-aws-apache-lb

-Playbooks to create simple instances of gce centos/apache with load balancing
+Playbooks to create simple instances of aws (centos, fedora or rhel) with apache and load balancing

 Requirements
 ------------